JimmyIsmael/SpringBootTools/SpringJPA-FileDownloadingExample - PDF/README.md

 ### Add the Itext dependendy to your POM

-Itext is a tool that allow you to create PDFs files in a simple and fast way.
+Itext is a tool that allow you to create PDFs files in a simple and quickly way.

 Just add this to your pom: